joshday/SparseRegression.jl/README.md

 ## SparseReg

 **The `SparseReg` type is the "organizer" for a model**.
-It holds everything except the observations.
+It keeps track of everything but the observations.

 ```julia
 immutable SparseReg{A <: Algorithm, L <: Loss, P <: Penalty}